-House Minority Leader Kevin McCarthy (R-California) was caught on a hot mic today badmouthing Rep. Liz Cheney (R-Wyoming), ABC News said today.
+House Minority Leader Kevin McCarthy (R-California) was caught on a hot mic on May 4 badmouthing Rep. Liz Cheney (R-Wyoming), ABC News said.
 ABC played audio of the remarks on “World News Tonight”.
 According to Axios, the remarks were made on Fox News (predictably).

 “I think she’s got real problems,” McCarthy told Steve Doocy off-air ahead of a live “Fox and Friends” interview.
 “I’ve had it with her.
 You know, I’ve lost confidence. … Well, someone just has to bring a motion, but I assume that will probably take place.”

 The remarks set up what will likely be a procedural vote to remove Cheney from office.
 Cheney, the NO. 3 Republican in the House, committed the apparently cardinal sin of going against Donald Trump.
 Cheney voted to convict Donald Trump during his impeachment trial in January.
 “There has never been a greater betrayal by a President of the United States of his office and his oath to the Constitution,” Cheney said in a statement at the time.